MicrosoftDocs/power-pages-docs/power-pages-docs/admin/enhanced-data-model.md

 Sites that use the enhanced data model have functional parity with sites that use the standard data model.
 To determine which data model your website is using, go to the [Determine whether your site is using the standard or enhanced data model](#determine-whether-your-site-is-using-the-standard-or-enhanced-data-model) section.

 The **Active sites** section of the Power Pages home page lists all the available sites.
-The list shows both sites that use the standard data model and sites that use the enhanced data model, regardless of whether the enhanced data model has been enabled for the environment.
+The list shows both sites that use the standard data model and sites that use the enhanced data model, regardless of whether the enhanced data model is enabled for the environment.

 ## Edit a new site that uses the enhanced data model